Donttestturing/resume/README.md

 **Additional Info**
 - `I played Ice Hockey pretty seriously in High School`
 - `I love and appreciate learning, and I hope that will never stop`

+#**C.S.
+Goals**
+- I have a goal in computer science to be able to create a restoration/recoloring program for old photographs